iampuma/drop/README.md

 4. Go to localhost:8080

 ## Advanced feature
 Site scripts can be execute by using the custom Vagrant environment variable 'site'.
 The current site scripts found in the src folder are currently setup scripts for a new Drupal 7 website.
 You can however create your own.
-Please use the format CUSTOM-site.sh as script name in the src folder.
-And you will be able to run **site=custom vagrant up**
+Please use the format 'CUSTOM-site.sh' as script name in the src folder.
+And you will be able to run 'site=custom vagrant up'.

 * **site=simple vangrant up** or **vagrant up**: Default installation of a plain Drupal 7 website
 * **site=vanilla vagrant up**: Installation of Drupal 7 with most popular contrib modules and themes